 That's why a variety of tools are useful in assessing multiple sclerosis disability.
 These help you and your doctor gauge whether your MS is improving, progressing, or staying about the same.
 Doctors also use these measures in clinical studies.
 This helps to see how well multiple sclerosis treatment is working.

-A trained examiner, often a neurologist, administers tests that help create scales like the ones below.
-These can provide a kind of snapshot of your MS progression.
+A trained examiner, often a neurologist, gives you tests that help create scales like the ones below.
+These can provide a snapshot of your MS progression.

 MS Progression: Expanded Disability Status Scale (EDSS)